 The City Council makes way too many laws, putting additional burdens on our citizens.
 There are an average of two dozen new laws enacted by the legislature every month.
 We should be looking to repeal laws, not make the city a more regulatory place.
 There is also too much bureaucracy.
 Heshy will cut the red tape to make it easier to live and do business in the city.

-Heshy also wants to reform a few big agencies.
-The Buildings Department, for example.
+Heshy also wants to reform a few big agencies – like the Buildings Department, for example.
 This agency has no oversight whatsoever and they do whatever they want.
 They’ve been abusing residents with frivolous violations for too long.
 Heshy will reimagine it in a way that makes them accountable to the people.

 The Mayor’s Task Forces are like unelected lawmakers — they have the power to shut down anything they want but are not elected.
 Heshy wants them shut down.